zephyrproject-rtos/zephyr/boards/arm/arduino_due/doc/board.rst

 .. code-block:: console

-   $ minicom -D /dev/ttyACM0 -o
+   $ sudo minicom -D /dev/ttyACM0 -o

 The -o option tells minicom not to send the modem initialization string.